-Section 2.1 You must choose a Primary Care Provider (PCP) to provide and oversee your care ------------- --
+Section 2.1 You must choose a Primary Care Provider (PCP) to provide and oversee your care

-What is a "PCP" and what does the PCP do for you?
+What is a PCP and what does the PCP do for you?

 As a member of our plan, you must have a network PCP on file with us.
 It is very important that you choose a network PCP and tell us who you have chosen.
 Your PCP can help you stay healthy, treat illnesses and coordinate your care with other health care providers.
-Your PCP (or PCP office) will appear on your Member ID card.
-If your Member ID card does not show a PCP (or PCP office), or the PCP on your card is not the one you want to use, please contact us immediately.
+Your PCP (or PCP office) will appear on your member ID card.
+If your member ID card does not show a PCP (or PCP office), or the PCP on your card is not the one you want to use, please contact us immediately.
+If you use a PCP whose name (or office name) is not printed on your member ID card, your claims may be denied.